Wazza1999/Project-1/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://github.com/Wazza1999/Project-1/blob/main/media/cssw3c.png)

 ### Unfixed Bugs
-- Due to extensive testing I couldn't seem to find any unfixable bugs, this can be seen through the two vaildators that I used to test both my HTML and CSS code.

-- Although one thing to make a note of is there seems to be a red outline along the navigation buttons that I can't seem to make disappear but that's due to my own lack of ability and not a bug itself.
+- There seems to be a red outline along the navigation buttons that I can't seem to make disappear but that's due to my own lack of ability and not a bug itself.

-- Despite me using the "list-style-type: none;" code in my footer css I can't seem to remove the bullet points by the icons of the social medias.
+- Despite me using the "list-style-type: none;" code in my footer css file I can't seem to hide the bullet points by the icons of the social medias.

 ## Deployment